hdfiresky/Tutorials/backend_setup_guide.md

 ## Step 1: Project Structure

 Create a new directory for your backend (e.g., `backend`) next to your frontend project folder.
-Inside the `backend` directory, create the following files:
+Inside the `backend` directory, create the following files.
+The `logs` directory will be created automatically when you run the application.

 ```
 backend/